If I registered for the SAH 73rd Annual International Conference in Seattle, do I need to register for the Virtual Conference?

 No, there are no exceptions.
 All speakers must submit their pre-recorded presentations (voice over slides) by April 12.

 Pre-recording the talks helps protect against internet connectivity issues and other technical issues during the live virtual session and helps ensure participants do not go over their time limit.
-In addition, by pre-recording your talk, you will have the opportunity to fine tune your presentation and re-record if necessary.
+In addition, by pre-recording your talk, you will have the opportunity to fine tune your presentation and re-record (before the April 12 deadline) if necessary.
 (Not having to give a live presentation also takes some of the pressure off!)

 Sessions will include a live introduction and a live Q&A, where possible.
-We understand that speakers are located all over the world and therefore may not be able to participate in a live discussion due to time differences.
+We understand that speakers are located all over the world and therefore not everyone may be able to participate in a live discussion due to time differences.

-Our goal is to make conference discussions as dynamic and inclusive as possible, and we are exploring alternate opportunities for interaction and engagement between speakers and participants.
-Please stay tuned.
+Our goal is to make conference discussions as dynamic and inclusive as possible, and we are also exploring additional opportunities for interaction and engagement between speakers and participants.

 Will I be able to opt out of having my presentation made available to registrants after the live conference?

-Yes, you will be able to opt out of post-conference access to your presentation.
+Yes, you may opt out of post-conference access to your presentation.
 SAH will only make available those presentations that we have been granted explicit permission to share.

 Will registrants be able to download and save post-conference recordings?